Los Angeles Metro Busway

 Metro Busway (formerly known as Metro Liner and Metro Transitway) is a system of bus rapid transit (BRT) routes operated by Los Angeles Metro.
 The system primarily uses exclusive or semi-exclusive roadways, referred to locally as a busway or transitway.
 It currently consists of two lines serving 29 stations, not including surface street stops: the G Line in the San Fernando Valley and the J Line, which serves El Monte, Downtown Los Angeles, Gardena, and San Pedro.

-The G Line, which operates on a exclusive busway, was the first to open, beginning service on October 29, 2005.
+The G Line, which operates on an exclusive busway, was the first to open, beginning service on October 29, 2005.
 The J Line launched on December 13, 2009, utilizing the pre-existing Harbor Transitway and El Monte Busway, semi-exclusive corridors that are used by both buses and as high-occupancy toll lanes under the Metro ExpressLanes program.

 Metro Busway services are designed to mimic Metro Rail services, in both the vehicles' design and their operation.
 Buses feature a silver livery similar to that used on Metro Rail vehicles, offer all-door boarding, and receive signal priority at intersections.
 Both lines operate on a proof-of-payment system; passengers with valid fare loaded on a TAP card may board through any door.
 TAP cards can be purchased and reloaded at ticket vending machines located at most stations.